 Have you ever heard the phrase “misery loves company”?
 It’s just as true around alcoholics and problem drinkers as it is for toxic family members.
 And it’s even truer around sensitive holiday times when family members feel compelled to spend meal times together on holidays like Thanksgiving, Christmas Eve, and Christmas dinner.

 Gatherings between friends get hinky enough when you add drama, ill-tempered personalities, or alcohol — so if the wine, beer, or Scotch come out, do whatever it takes to resist the urge to drink as a coping mechanism.
 Emotions tend to run even hotter during holidays seasons and tempers almost always flair at holiday gatherings when a person attending or hosting has a seriously abusive personality disorder.

 Alcoholics and problem drinkers love nothing more than to claim they were just drinking because everyone else was or because it tastes great with the food.
 Dry drunks who act like alcoholics but can’t keep up with their desire to self-anesthetize (due to age, probation status, or some other limiting factor like a prescription medication conflict) are even worse.

-If they insist you join them, put orange juice or some other soda mixer into a glass and simply forget to add the hooch.
+If they insist that you join them, put orange juice or some other soda mixer into a glass and simply forget to add the hooch.
 If you have to drink a toast and cannot avoid the alcohol (because you are not a problem drinker who is known for being a teetotaler or on the wagon), keep slipping cubes of ice into your glass or dumping shots down the drain on the sly.